Listen To The Article:

 When we first heard of the campaign, it seemed to be silly.
-Celebs, top business honchos and the common people all participated, and in a minute the campaign was viral.
-Idea of dumping water and ice on the head by the Celebs and popular figures for a noble cause is not something new.
+Celebs, top business honchos, and the common people all participated, and in a minute the campaign was viral.
+The idea of dumping water and ice on the head by the Celebs and popular figures for a noble cause is not something new.
 However, ALS launched the campaign to raise awareness & funds to fight a devastating disease, and it helped ALS earn more than $168,000 in one week.
-What made the campaign become so successful that made the Worlds influential leaders such as Tim Cook, Jeff Bezos, Bill Gates, Satya Nadella, Larry Page and Sergey Brin etc., participate in it.
+What made the campaign become so successful that made the Worlds influential leaders such as Tim Cook, Jeff Bezos, Bill Gates, Satya Nadella, Larry Page and Sergey Brin, etc., participate in it.

 However, as the title suggests, we are going to share ideas that designers or developers can learn from this campaign. #IceBucketChallenge in 2014 is a social campaign that brings out “a creative side” that can definitely inspire developers.

 Let us see what inspiration ALS Ice Bucket Challenge counts for the developers!

 1. Authentic and Compelling – The campaign has set a unique mood in the early summer that even made Celebs join the chase and upload crazy videos.
 A saucy phenomenon that is authentic, compelling and different.

 How Does it Inspire Developers? – Website designs should bid adieu to those boring Typography and UI rather than welcome Flat UI, or those Large Hero Areas to move with the trend.
 As a whole, be compelling, fresh and authentic like Ice Bucket Challenge.